Limit theorems for the empirical distribution of supercritical branching random walks on transitive graphs

-With this extended probability space, we can now state the many-to-two lemma.
-For a more general version and proof see \cite[Lemma 8]{ManyToFew}. \begin{lemma}[Many-to-two \cite{ManyToFew}] Let $f:G^2\rightarrow \R$ be a measurable function.
+With this extended probability space, we can now state the many-to-two formula.
+For a more general version and a proof see \cite[Lemma 8]{ManyToFew}. \begin{lemma}[Many-to-two \cite{ManyToFew}] Let $f:G^2\rightarrow \R$ be a measurable function.
 Then for any $n\in \N$ it holds

 where $p(v)$ denotes the unique immediate predecessor of $v$ in $T$. \end{lemma} Let us also define the first time the two spine particles split as